wp-plugins/wp-rss-multi-importer/readme.txt

 2. Activate the WP RSS Multi Importer plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the `RSS Multi Importer` submenu that appears in your `Settings` admin menu.
 3. Use the shortcode in your posts or pages: `[wp_rss_multi_importer]`
+4. Limit which feeds get shown on a page by using a parameter in the shortcode, like: [wp_rss_multi_importer category="#"]

 The parameters are all set in the setting tab and are:

 * number of posts per feed
+* number of posts on a page
 * sort by date (ascending or descending)
 * output feed name as (Source, Sponsor, or Club)
 * excerpt (if yes, number of characters to show - 50, 100, 200, 300)